TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 Suppose $k$ functions $f_1(x), \ldots, f_k(x)$
 and $n$ points $(x_1,y_1), \ldots, (x_n,y_n)$ in the plane are given.

-The **linear model** refers to the 'best' linear combination, in the least squares sense, of the form
+The **linear model** refers to the 'best' linear combination, in the least-squares sense, of the form

 $$
   c_1f_1(x) + c_2f_2(x) + \cdots + c_kf_k(x).